grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Almost regretting it as she said it, Percy asked Cassandra to lay off the active pings and use only passive sonar to track objects in the water.
 It would be challenging given the density of objects fouling the space they were moving through, but at seven knots the _Prospect_ was putting out just enough noise that a good sonar operator should be able to clearly see the surrounding seascape for miles in every direction.
 Hemi's faith in Cassandra's natural skills was rubbing off on Percy.

 With the active sonar off, Cassandra soon reported that the _Grackle_ had slowed and was losing some distance.
-Captain Percy knew exactly what the cause of that was --- they had to run slowly and more quietly to hear the _Prospect_'s engine noise now.
+Percy knew exactly what the cause of that was --- they had to run slowly and more quietly to hear the _Prospect_'s engine noise now.

 [//]: # (----- invisible character break)